-[Note: this post has been updated – the content is too good and important to simply delete!
-It is also supplemental to the free training held for the UBC mentioned below.]
+[Note: this post has been updated – the content is too good and important to simply delete!]

 Even if you do not know what a gravatar is, you need one!
-With the Ultimate Blog Challenge in full force right now, folks are asking about how they can have a picture of themselves appear when they leave a blog comment.
-You may have seen sometimes peoples images appear and other times it is just a shadow image that gets displayed.
+Every round of the Ultimate Blog Challenge, folks always ask about how they can have a picture of themselves appear when they leave a blog comment.
+You may have seen sometimes people’s images appear and other times it is just a shadow image that gets displayed.

 Let me say that if you are commenting on other people’s sites, you SHOULD have your avatar in place!
 You need to be recognized all over the web!
 In my opinion, if you want to be serious online, you NEED to have an avatar.